 This article will acquaint you with the utility of the ESOP as both a technique of corporate finance and an employee benefit plan.
-It is important to note, however, that there are other employee benefit plans that can be used to invest in stock of the employer sponsor.
-There are profit sharing plans, stock bonus plans which are not ESOPs, and combinations of 401(k) arrangements and profit sharing plans.
-An ESOP, even with its different variations, is just one of the alternatives in this area.
+It is important to note, however, that there are other qualified retirement plans that can be used to invest in stock of the employer sponsor.
+There are profit sharing plans, stock bonus plans which are not ESOPs, and combinations of 401(k) arrangements and profit sharing plans (and even to some extent defined benefit plans and money purchase pension plans).
+An ESOP, even with its different variations, is just one of the alternatives.
 You can find answers to other questions you may have in our ESOP Video FAQs.

 Overview of Three Types of ESOPs

-From a tax law standpoint, the IRS defines only one type of ESOP.
-However, to conceptualize the different uses and characteristics of ESOPs, we will discuss three “types” of ESOPs.
+From a tax law standpoint, the Internal Revenue Code (IRC) defines only one plan as an ESOP.
+However, to conceptualize the different uses of ESOPs, we will discuss three “types” of ESOPs.
 Although these three “types” are really three “uses,” in practice it helps to think of ESOPs in this manner.
-All transactions or qualified plans involving ESOPs are simply variations on one of these three types.
+All transactions involving ESOPs are simple or complex variations of one of these three types.

-Generally, a nonleveraged ESOP is established to promote growth of the company sponsor by creating tax deductions with newly issued shares, thus improving cash flow and reducing taxes.
+Generally, a non-leveraged ESOP is established to promote growth of the company sponsor by creating tax deductions with newly issued shares, thus improving cash flow and reducing taxes.
 It is also one of the best plans for gradual accumulation of retirement benefits tied to the value of employer stock and for promoting participatory management structures.
-The purpose of the ESOP can be to purchase shares from a shareholder on a cash flow basis where the tax incentives attributable to leveraged ESOPs are either not important or do not require borrowing funds.
-Using a non-leveraged ESOP will also avoid the impact of debt on the corporation’s value and balance sheet.
+It is the only way to give employees a stock benefit that is deductible by the company.
+The purpose of the ESOP can be to purchase shares from a shareholder on a cash flow basis where the tax incentives attributable to leveraged ESOPs are either not important or the company does not want to borrow to fund some or all of the transaction(s).
+Using a non-leveraged ESOP will avoid the impact of debt on the corporation’s value and balance sheet.
 Also, funding an ESOP on a cash flow basis suggests that the company’s obligation to repurchase shares from departing participants may be easier to manage than with the leveraged variety.
 This corporate obligation is called “repurchase liability.”
-Table 1 is brief comparative example of the ESOP’s cash flow advantage over non-ESOP.
+Table 1 is a brief comparative example of the ESOP’s cash flow advantage over non-ESOP.

 Table 1